So you’ve heard there’s a growing interest in employee pulse surveys – but why should you care?

 Let’s get started.

-Part 1.
-What are pulse surveys and why should I use them?
+What are pulse surveys and why are they important?

 Pulse surveys give a swift insight into the health of a company and its employees.

-Most employee pulse surveys are designed to be sent out weekly or every two or three weeks.
-Removing any wordy or complex questions, pulse surveys cut to the chase.
+Most employee pulse surveys are designed to be sent out on regular basis, whether this might be every one, two or even three weeks.
+Removing any wordy or complex questions, pulse surveys cut to the chase – allowing employees to regularly let you know how they're feeling without taking up a lot of their time.

 There are many benefits to employee surveys, but pulse surveys are particularly effective for these five reasons: